MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

     - Value: \<**label IDs, comma-separated**>

+#### To exempt domain names for pop-up messages configured for specific labels

-You can exempt specific domain names so that users do not see the pop-up messages for recipients who have that domain name included in their email address.
+For the labels that you've specified with these pop-up messages, you can exempt specific domain names so that users do not see the messages for recipients who have that domain name included in their email address.
 In this case, the emails are sent without interruption.
 To specify multiple domains, add them as a single string, separated by commas.

 A typical configuration is to display the pop-up messages only for recipients who are external to your organization or who aren't authorized partners for your organization.
 In this case, you specify all the email domains that are used by your organization and by your partners.